 - Verify that the following TCP ports are open to ensure network connectivity between VMware resources, Spectrum Connect and IBM storage systems: - 8440 (vCenter, vROps and vRO servers).
-Refer to the installation procedure below for details on opening the 8440 port for the 'iptables' (RHEL 6.x) or 'firewall-cmd' (RHEL 7.x, CentOS 7.x).
-In addition, Spectrum Connect must be allowed to bind to port 8440, if Security-Enhanced Linux (SELinux) is enabled. - 7778 (XIV, Spectrum Accelerate, FlashSystem A9000/A9000R). - 22 (storage systems that run IBM Spectrum Virtualize). - 8452 (DS8000).
+Refer to the installation procedure below for details on opening the 8440 port for the 'firewall-cmd' (RHEL 7.x, CentOS 7.x).
+In addition, Spectrum Connect must be allowed to bind to port 8440, if Security-Enhanced Linux (SELinux) is enabled. - 7778 (FlashSystem A9000/A9000R). - 22 (storage systems that run IBM Spectrum Virtualize). - 8452 (DS8000).

-Note: You can change the default TCP port (8440) at any time by running a script, as explained in "Changing the Spectrum Connect communication port" on page 68.
+Note: You can change the default TCP port (8440) at any time by running a script, as explained in "Changing the Spectrum Connect communication port" on page 63.

 - Verify that the TCP ports 5672 and 4369 are open.
-These ports are used by the 'rabbitmq' and 'ampq' internal processes, respectively.
-Refer to the installation procedure below for the port opening procedures. - Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders. - Check that the 'policycoreutils-python' package has been installed for RHEL 6.x. - Check that the 'zlib' library has been installed for RHEL 7.x and CentOS 7.x. - Check that the 'libsemanage-static' library has been installed for CentOS 7.x. - Check that the 'bzip2' program has been installed for all operating systems. - Verify that the 'postgresql' package is not installed on your host.
-Your server may have a package of 'postgresql' version 8 installed, as a part of operation system distribution.
+These ports are used by the 'rabbitmg' and 'ampg' internal processes, respectively.
+Refer to the installation procedure below for the port opening procedures. - Check that the 'zlib' library has been installed for RHEL 7.x and CentOS 7.x. - Check that the 'libsemanage-static' library has been installed for CentOS 7.x. - Check that the 'bzip2' program has been installed for all operating systems. - Verify that the 'postgresql' package is not installed on your host.
+Your server may have a package of 'postgresgl' version 8 installed, as a part of operation system distribution.
 This may result in a conflict with version of the package, installed during the Spectrum Connect deployment.
-Use the >> rpm -qa | grep postgres command to search for the 'postgresql' package. - A new Linux username ibmsc is created during installation to be used for the Spectrum Connect management operations.
-You can customize the user ID for ibmsc by adding a Linux user (useradd command in RHEL) prior to the package installation.
-In this case, create the /home/ibmsc directory before starting the installation process.
+Use the rpm qa | grep postgres command to search for the 'postgresql' package. - A new Linux username ibmsc is created during installation to be used for Spectrum Connect management operations.